qiqihaer/3DSSD-pytorch/README.md

 There are several characteristics to make you easy to understand and modify the code:
 1. I keep the name of the folders. files and the fucntions the same as the [official code](https://github.com/Jia-Research-Lab/3DSSD) as much as possible.
 2. The "Trainner" in the lib/core/trainner.py draws on the code style of the [PCDet](https://github.com/open-mmlab/OpenPCDet).
-3. I borrow the visualization code with the MeshLab form the [VoteNet](https://github.com/facebookresearch/votenet).
+3. I borrow the visualization code with the MeshLab from the [VoteNet](https://github.com/facebookresearch/votenet).

 If you want to use the F-FPS or the Dilated-Ball-Query, you can just use the files in lib/pointnet2.